leblancfg/leblancfg.github.io/content/hill.md

 ![Cycling uphill](img/12_percent_hill.jpg)

 ## The Physics of Cycling Uphill
-My wife and I just recently purchased new bikes, upgrading from our late 80s steel models to more modern ones.
-With it came a purchase of a erg-enabled indoor trainer.
-I've been spending a surprising amount of hours on Zwift, and turns out... it's great fun!
-I'd like to consider myself an all-round athlete, so it was so great dismay to notice that what I thought was being in OK shape is &mdash; as far as comparison with other indoor cyclists goes &mdash; very poor performance!
+My wife and I recently upgraded from our late 80s steel bikes to more modern ones, and purchased an erg-enabled indoor trainer.
+I've been spending a surprising number of hours on Zwift, and turns out... it's great fun!
+I consider myself an all-round athlete, so it was to my great dismay to discover that what I thought was being in OK shape is &mdash; as far as comparison with other indoor cyclists goes &mdash; relatively poor performance!
 This of course, was very exciting.
 I love a good training challenge.

-I've participated in a few races, and noticed that many strategies seem to be used when tackling hills.
-Having tried a different strategies on my own, I could definitely feel like some were much better than others.
+I've participated in a few races and noticed many different strategies being used when tackling hills.
+Having tried various approaches myself, I could definitely feel that some were much better than others.
 But was that due to luck and good timing on my part, or actually a good strategy?
 The good news is, cycling is mostly "basic" physics, and we can simulate it!

 When cycling, several forces affect your motion: